- Home›

 How much Buparvaquone should be given to cattle?

-The usual dose is 1ml per 20kg of body weight, given as single dose.
+The usual dose is 1ml per 20kg of body weight, given as a single dose.
 Treatment may be repeated 48-72 hours later if necessary.
 This injection is typically administered into the neck muscles.

 Side Effects